capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 The intervals during which a pbehavior is active are excluded from these values.
 The total time `available_time + unavailable_time` may thus be inferior to the duration of the interval `tstop - tstart`.

+### Maintenance

+The statistic `maintenance` is a JSON object with the following fields:

+ - `maintenance`: the time during which the entity had an active pbehavior, in seconds.
+ - `no_maintenance`: the time during which the entity had no active pbehavior, in seconds

+### Mean Time Between Failures

+The statistic `mtbf` is the mean time between failures, i.e. the time without maintenance divided by the number of failures.

 ## Examples